 - Standing Desk + Drafting Table – Barrett Morgan Design

 - The Standesk 2200 ($22 standing desk) – Colin Nederkoorn

 As with any health-related change, it is important to consult your doctor if you have any concerns about potential effects on your specific pain condition.
 Before you dive into standing desk benefits and the ergonomic pain relief they offer, give Metropolitan Pain Consultants a quick call at 201.729.0001.
-We have trained pain specialists on staff at locations in West Orange, Aberdeen, Clifton, and Lyndhurst to assist you in reducing and eliminating your pain.
+Our conveniently located clinics can be found in West Orange, Aberdeen, Clifton, and Lyndhurst.